TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/GeneralConventions/GuidesXml.rst

 which the documentation refers.

-The version is shown below the title in the theme's release switch and in the title meta tag, the release is not shown currently  - but it should be kept anyway to satisfy internal requirements.
+The version is shown below the title in the theme's release switch and in the title tag, the release is not shown currently  - but it should be kept anyway to satisfy internal requirements.

 Normally both properties are set to the same value, either